 The Local Experiences

-Whilst the history of Kanchanaburi is very much about the impact from the World War II era, there is a lot more to see and do in this picturesque province than just revisit war history.
+For family travellers, I highly recommended to check out Safari Park.
+I personally enjoy visiting here.
+Whilst the history of Kanchanaburi is very much about the impact of the World War II era, there is a lot more to see and do in this picturesque province than just revisit war history.

 When visitors take time to explore, they can find Thailand’s most impressive waterfalls, one seriously enormous tree, and a whole host of temples including one featuring a floating nun.
 All this and more makes it a perfect backdrop for one of the country’s best event destinations that features a bit of everything from the surreal to the sublime.